cooper/ferret/doc/std/String.md

 $string.length
 ```

 Computed property.
-Length of the string.
+Character length of the string.